ntoutges/JSONC/README.md

     inline: true
   };
 ```
 `comment.text` is the text to be in the comment.
-This *can* contain new liens.
+This *can* contain new lines.\
 `comment.reference` is an array of the subkeys that inform the comment to what it is attached.
-(In this example, given `object`, this comment refers to `object.key.subkey`)
+(In this example, given `object`, this comment refers to `object.key.subkey`)\
 `comment.inline` is an optional value.
 If set to true or omitted, the comment is treated as inline/inline-multiline.
 Otherwise, it is treated as a block comment

 ## The + in JSONC+